 What a debut!
 Skåber and Aisato both have a rare mix of sweetness, poetic depth and twisted humour.

-It’s a cheeky move to steal the title of Nordahl Grieg’s famous war poem when debuting a YA novel.
+It’s a cheeky move to steal the title of Nordahl Grieg’s famous war poem when debuting.
 But Skåber is not just any debutant, she can clearly write inbetween all her other talents.
-The fact that the outstanding Lisa Aisato illustrated the text, makes this a rarely successfull youth novel.
+The fact that the outstanding Lisa Aisato illustrated the text, makes this a rarely successfull youth book.

 Cathrine Krøger, Dagbladet